OWASP/DevGuide/03-Build/0x11-Cryptography.md

 If you really must select a stream cipher, Salsa20 is a good choice, but using a streaming cipher mode with a block cipher such as AES will work just as well and is the recommended way to go, as that approach has options that are more flexible, especially since Salsa20 is not widely implemented outside of C, C++, and Python.
 RC4 is acceptable for legacy software where it is required for compatibility, but in general, you should avoid it because of known cryptographic weaknesses.

 #####Authenticated vs. Non-authenticated Encryption
 Authenticated Encryption (AE) is any block cipher mode that provides confidentiality, data integrity, and authenticity of the data.
-Specifically AE ensures the authenticity of the ciphertext (or more generally, the IV and ciphertext) in a manner that can guarantee that the IV and/or ciphertext has not been tampered with.
+Specifically, AE ensures the authenticity of the ciphertext (or more generally, the IV and ciphertext) in a manner that can guarantee that the IV and/or ciphertext has not been tampered with.
 This is important as it prevents chosen ciphertext attacks such as padding oracle attacks.

 In general, one should prefer authenticated encryption modes whenever there is a chance that an adversary may have a chance to alter or provide the IV and/or ciphertext that you are attempting to decrypt.
 (A good reason to develop a threat model before you design your encryption.)